 - 0.6 Winning versus Participating

 - 0.7 Comments?
 Leave them at the end of this post

 - 1 If you’re interested in learning more why not get one of these books?

 A BIG misunderstanding is that Masculinity (and Femininity on the other side) are linked to Gender differences.
 That is not the case.

-The culture dimension called Masculinity says something about what society expects from people in that society.
+The cultural dimension called Masculinity says something about what society expects from people in that society.
 It says nothing about men or women in particular.

 In addition, it gives an indication of the direction of motivation:

 - Masculine cultures put more emphasis on the goal and goal achievement.

 - Feminine cultures put more emphasis on the process towards the goal and to a lesser extent the goal itself (the road towards the goal is more important than the actual achievement)